 During his career, Troxler also has been honored with the Conservation Guardian Award of the Guilford County Soil Conservation Service; the Phillip Morris Outstanding Young Tobacco Farmer Award; the Outstanding Young Farmer Award from the North Carolina Jaycees; the N.C.
 Agricultural Extension Service’s Outstanding Service Award; the Certificate of Merit from the NCSU chapter of Gamma Sigma Delta agricultural honor society; and an Honorary State FFA Degree.
 His family was named “Tobacco Farm Family of the Year” by the Tobacco Growers Association of North Carolina.

 Education and Family

-Troxler was graduated from N.C.
-State University in 1974 with a Bachelor of Science degree in conservation, with a concentration in environmental studies.
-He and his wife, Sharon, have two grown sons, two daughters-in-law and four grandchildren.
-In his spare time, Troxler enjoys restoring antique farm equipment and playing with his dog, Kate, a Labrador/golden retriever mix.
+Troxler is a 1974 graduate of N.C.
+State University with a Bachelor of Science degree in conservation and a concentration in environmental studies.
+He and his wife, Sharon, have two grown sons, two daughters-in-law and five grandchildren.
+In his spare time, Troxler enjoys restoring antique farm equipment and playing with his dogs, Harley and Dash, both are Cavalier King Charles Spaniels.